samapriya/Planet-GEE-Pipeline-CLI/README.md

 ```
 ppipe -h
 ```
-Installation is an optional step; the application can be also run directly by executing ppipe.py script.
+Installation is an optional step; the application can be also run directly by executing ppipe.py script inside the ppipe folder(simply type ```python ppipe.py -h``` to get help.
 The advantage of having it installed is being able to execute ppipe as any command line tool.
 I recommend installation within virtual environment.
 To install run
 ```
 python setup.py develop or python setup.py install